JarlTuxen/2-semester-gitbook/topics/html-forms.md

 We are building a startup together!
 The startup is called FreeMoneyNoScam.dk

-**You can fork this repository: https://github.com/nicklasdean/free-money-no-scam.git**
+**You can fork this repository: [https://github.com/JarlTuxen/free-money-no-scam](https://github.com/JarlTuxen/free-money-no-scam)**

 The first objective from our startup is collecting as many valid mail-addresses as possible and saving them in a database (for very legal and ethical purposes).
+Use a repository class to save the data.

 - We also need to confirm that the mail addresses are valid.
 An e-mail validation service.
   - For the first iteration a valid e-mail contains a *"@"* an at least 1 *"."*